jennifercorzo/jennifercorzo.github.io/README.md

-# Hack Texter
+# About Me

-Welcome to my website's GitHub page.
+Welcome to Jennifer Corzo's website GitHub page.